-Deputy Cesar Romero is a twenty-four year veteran of the Los Angeles County Sheriff’s Department.
+Deputy Cesar Romero is a twenty-six year veteran of the Los Angeles County Sheriff’s Department.
 He is currently assigned to the Success Through Awareness and Resistance (STAR) Unit.
 The STAR Unit Department collaborates with educators, parents, students and the community to provide drug, gang and violence prevention education to students throughout the Los Angeles County.

 Deputy Romero’s career with the Sheriff’s Department began in 1990, as an Intern assigned to the West Hollywood Sheriff’s Station.
 He graduated from the Sheriff’s Academy in 1992 and was assigned to the Wayside Honor Rancho, North Facility for a year before transferring to the Men’s Central Jail for six years.
 In 1996, Deputy Romero was assigned to patrol at East Los Angeles Station and then the Community Relations Program in 2002.